When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Diagnostic

-To clarify the diagnosis of gastric disease, FGS (fibrogastroscopy) is one of the most reliable methods of examination.
+To clarify the diagnosis of gastric disease, FGS (fibrogastroscopy) is one of the most reliable examination methods.

 • epigastric pain;